kud/jpegrescan/readme.md

 * -s: Removes all Exif data and now all JFIF data as well.
 (A basic 18-byte JFIF segment is added in its place.)
 * -i: Allows optimizations that may be "incompatible" with some software.
 Currently this means removing *all* JFIF data (saving 18 bytes) and allowing an encoding not supported by Opera before version 11.61.
+* -t: Turns on multithreaded operation.
+Usually, uses up to 3 threads.
+Faster, but not three times faster than without -t.
+So try xargs -n1 -P for many jpegs.
 * -v verbose output
 * -q supress all output